CathedralCode/Builder/README.md

 Builder uses the Global Adapter feature

-Simplest way to get set it (i’m my opinion) is to modify the Module.php in the module where the Data object will be created.
+Simplest way to get set it (I'm my opinion) is to modify the Module.php in the module where the Data object will be created.

 module/DBLayer/Module.php